bibleexchange/courses/church-history/100_apostolic-church/apostolic-church.md

 ## The Church's membership

 The original members were all Jews.
-They didn't yet understand that the Gospel was for the Gentiles, as well (Acts 11:1—18).
+They didn't yet understand that the Gospel was also for the Gentiles (Acts 11:1—18).

 ## The Church's Government